 The postpartum period is often overlooked in maternal health discussions.
-By highlighting this critical window, the CTA brings attention to the urgent need for improved care and support for mothers during a time that significantly impacts their long-term health and well-being.
+By highlighting this critical window, the Call to Action draws attention to the urgent need for improved care and support for mothers during a time that significantly impacts their long-term health and well-being.